6 Trends Reshaping the IT Managed Services Landscape

 The Internet of Things (IoT) has revolutionized the way in which companies do business.
-Comprised of a vast network of devices, the IoT includes smart vehicles, buildings, clothing and accessories and other “things” that contain within them the electronics, software, sensors, and connectivity needed to collect and share data.
+Comprised of a vast network of devices, the IoT includes smart vehicles, buildings, clothing and accessories, and other “things” that contain the electronics, software, sensors, and connectivity needed to collect and share data.

 2. Big Data

-Managed services providers must have a deep pool of skilled SMEs available to proficiently service clients.
-Equally important, they must also maintain the partnerships and certifications to support multiple manufacturers’ hardware, storage devices, operating systems, and networks.
+Managed services providers must have a deep pool of skilled SMEs available to service clients proficiently.
+Equally important, they must maintain the partnerships and certifications to support multiple manufacturers’ hardware, storage devices, operating systems, and networks.

 3. The Virtualization of IT Computing

 Increasingly, companies have been “virtualizing” their computing environments.
 This enables single pieces of hardware to function as if they are separate machines.
-The primary benefit is that companies are able to scale up their server infrastructure without purchasing additional hardware.
-In a nutshell, virtualization reduces server clutter, spares hardware and energy costs, eases administration, and lowers the cost of an organization’s IT support infrastructure.
+The primary benefit is that companies can scale up their server infrastructure without purchasing additional hardware.
+Virtualization reduces server clutter, spares hardware and energy costs, eases administration, and lowers the cost of an organization’s IT support infrastructure.

-The ability to automate many labor-intensive functions across a smaller hardware footprint enables managed services companies to provide solutions that help organizations increase their efficiency while reducing their operating costs.
-This includes ticketing, call management, and escalation services, remote and onsite Help Desk, alerts monitoring, reporting and much more.
+The ability to automate many labor-intensive functions across a smaller hardware footprint enables managed services companies to provide solutions that help organizations increase their efficiency while reducing operating costs.
+This includes ticketing, call management, escalation services, remote and onsite Help Desk, alerts monitoring, reporting, and more.

 4. Cloud Computing

-Rather than having to purchase expensive equipment and systems they can use the resources provided by their cloud services provider as well as their partner’s smart hands to maintain all hardware infrastructure.
-For its flexibility, utility and cost savings, more and more companies are moving all or part of their systems to the cloud.
-The migration demands that managed services providers have a cloud strategy in place and an efficient way to serve both their clients and their Original Design Manufacturers (ODM) partners.
+Rather than purchasing expensive equipment and systems, they can use the resources their cloud services provider delivers and their partner’s smart hands to maintain all hardware infrastructure.
+More and more companies are moving all or part of their systems to the cloud for flexibility, utility, and cost savings.
+The migration demands that managed services providers have a cloud strategy and an efficient way to serve their clients and their Original Design Manufacturers (ODM) partners.